Help stag beetles

 - The best thing to do if you find a stag beetle (adult or larva) is to leave it alone, unless it is in immediate danger e.g. from predators or drowning.

-- If you are gardening and dig up a stag beetle larva (grub) please return it to where you found it and replace the soil and rotting wood.
+- When gardening, if you dig up a stag beetle larva (grub) please return it to where you found it and replace the soil and rotting wood.

 - If you have to cut down a tree, and you find stag beetle larvae amongst the roots, try to leave them there with as much of the original rotting wood and soil as possible.